Tech Tip #74: 8 Reasons to Remote Mount Your Perkins or Deutz Oil Filter

 1. Facilitate oil changes

 Moving the oil filter off the engine and onto a bulkhead should make future oil changes much easier.
-Our Dr. Diesel™ suggests that you record the date and the oil weight on your PDA or scribe it with a permanent marker on the new filter.
-On our Foley field service trucks we use the Julian Calendar date to easily monitor the days since the oil was last changed.
+Our Dr. Diesel™ suggests that you record the date and the oil weight in your cell phone or scribe it with a permanent marker on the new filter.
 When the difference between today’s date and the date on the filter is over 100, the Mobil 1 gets changed ASAP.

 2. Increase oil capacity